Kota

 Why provide life assurance schemes?

-Generally, the sum assured equals about four times the employee’s base salary.
-Employees are often covered by the plan as long as they remain under the employer.
+Generally, the sum assured is around four times the employee’s base salary.
+Your employees are usually covered under the plan for the duration of their employment with you.

 Since life assurance (or even life insurance) schemes are established under trust, the dependents can quickly receive the benefits.